smbiko/sneaker-quiz/README.md

 ### **Content**

 - The content was written by myself and. using chatGPT  the images on the  .
-- I adapted my hamburger menu from a video with the according [Codepen](https://codepen.io/kevinpowell/pen/jxppmr) from Kevin Powell.
+-  I used [this You Tube tutorial](https://www.youtube.com/watch?v=XH5OW46yO8I) to learn how to create a modal for the how to play section.

 ### **Media and Design**